lufinkey/HeyJuke/app/README.md

 You will need to supply credentials for each service in the `credentials` folder.

 - Spotify - Setup your app credentials [here](https://developer.spotify.com/dashboard/applications) and enter them into `credentials/Spotify.json`
+- Youtube - Setup your youtube credentials in the Google Developer Console and enter them into `credentials/Youtube.json`

 ## Build and Run